avansp/old-jekyll-avansp.github.io/_posts/2016-01-21-label-your-axes.md

 ---

 Our lab meeting has this constant theme

-> what does the axis mean ?
+> what do the axes mean ??

-Yes, always label your axes
+Yes, always ...

 ![label your axe](https://i1.wp.com/flowingdata.com/wp-content/uploads/2012/06/label-your-axes.png?zoom=2&fit=500%2C475)